saidvandeklundert/batfish/blog.md

     return df
 ```

-Creating fixtures for resources that you use repeatedly not only speeds things up considerably, it also reduces the amount of clutter in your tests.
+This will make the tests run considerably faster when compared to having every tests setup a session and get the DataFrame out of the service.
+And creating fixtures for resources that you use repeatedly not only speeds things up considerably, they also reduces the amount of clutter in your tests.

 ### Examples tests